Loway/QueueMetricsHowTos/AgentPage_WebRTC_FreePBX.md

 	allowguest=no
 	transport=udp,ws,wss

+* Edit rtp_additional.conf file located on the same folder and modify the key icesupport to true:

+.

+	icesupport=true

+* Save the file and restart asterisk by issuing the command:

+.

+	/etc/init.d/asterisk restart

 ## Step 6: Define two sample callers extensions in FreePBX
 Two samples extensions are used in this tutorial to simulate calls flowing to the inbound queue.
 To do this, proceed with the following steps.
 * Access to the FreePBX configuration panel and click on Applications->Extensions menu.
-* Select Generic SIP Device from the dropdown, then click "Submit".
+* Select Generic CHAN SIP Device from the dropdown, then click "Submit".
 * Fill the User Extension, Display Name and secret fields with 200, then press "Submit".
 * Repeat the same for the extension 201.
 * Apply configuration changes to the Asterisk PBX.